JonathanMEdwards/subtext10/doc/language.md

 check selected() =? 'foobar'
 ```

-Another useful matching function is `match-number?` which matches a numeric text and returns its numeric value as an extra result `number`.
+Another useful matching function is `match-number?` which matches a numeric text and returns its numeric value as an extra result `value`.
 For example:
 ```
+'123foo'
-'123foo' match-number?()
+match-number?()
 check after() =? 'foo'
-check ~number =?
+check ~value =?
 123
 ```

 When a matching function does not see the expected pattern in the input, it rejects.
 This means it is easy to use try-blocks to test for alternative patterns.
 Here is a classic example of matching a little languge of addition expressions: